 William Gannett died in April of 1929.
 Gertrude Gannett continued to live at 274 Marlborough, joined by her unmarried sisters, Theresa Booth Maley and Elizabeth K. Maley.
 They continued to live there until about 1947.

 On December 10, 1947, 274 Marlborough was purchased from Gertrude Gannett by James Costello.
 He and his wife, Margaret (McDonald) Costello, made it their home and also operated it as a lodging house (although the Building Department files do not include any record of a change in the legal occupancy from a single-family dwelling).
-They continued to live there in 1949, but had moved to 240 Marlborough by 1950.

 The property changed hands, including going through foreclosure, and on March 22, 1976, was purchased by Maryfils, Inc. On October 27, 1981, it converted the property into ten condominium units, the 274 Marlborough Condominium.